 How much to tip?
 Do I have to tip?

-On one hand, the existing tipping culture and driver earnings from tipping pushes down the market price of delivery fees (the price that customers and restaurants are willing to pay) so that the delivery fee, on its own, is not enough for a courier to make a living (it would definitely be below minimum wage if nobody tipped).
+On one hand, the existing tipping culture pushes down the market price of delivery fees (the price that customers and restaurants are willing to pay) so that the fee payout (the majority of the delivery fee), on its own, is not enough for a courier to make a living (it would definitely be below minimum wage if nobody tipped).

 On the other hand, if you’re not sure you can afford to tip or you are trying to save money or you don’t believe in tipping, yes, you should still order, of course.
 A tip is still a tip and is the buyer’s choice.
 I prefer to release you from tipping expectation and ask only to educate you!